 The average voltage at which Tesla will drive is between 7.2kW and 11.5 kW.
 Teslas has a battery capacity ranging from 50 kWh on the regular range Model 3 to 100 kWh that drives both the Model S and the Model X models.

 One of the problems that all prospective EV drivers face is where to charge their electric vehicles.
 Home-based chargers are the most popular, due to convenience.

 But when you are living in a heavily populated city where you may have to park in a parking structure or on the street where there is no access to a charger, Tesla Superchargers can have longer waiting times than anticipated.

 Your own charger allows you to charge a Tesla for the comfort of your own house.
 The Supercharger network is constantly growing.
 But in 2020 there still are times where you need to coordinate charging your car.

-How Long Does It Take To Charge A Tesla Model 3 At Home
+How Long Does A Telsa Take To Charge At Home?

 Depending on your Tesla model and the type of charger you are using, fully charging a Tesla from near empty to full will take between six and twelve hours.
 The shortest charging time is within the sweet spot of the device, which is typically between 20% and 80% of the overall charge.